-Your mouth tastes sweet and assumes calories are supposed to follow.
-You’re supposed to get those calories in your belly and digestive hormones are supposed to kick into place.
+We do know, however, that your taste buds taste the sweetness and even when no calories are linked to the bite in your mouth, hormones may still be stimulated.
+Your mouth tastes the sweetness in sweeteners and assumes that calories are supposed to follow.
+You’re supposed to get those calories in your belly and digestive hormones are then supposed to kick into place.
 When no calories come, your body sends signals to your brain, saying, “What’s the deal?!”
 It makes sense to me that there would be some confusion with what your brain thinks is going on and what actually happens in your stomach.

 This is where my relationship with stevia used to end.
 Keep reading.

-They reviewed artificial sweeteners and reminded me that in the 90s, the FDA rejected stevia because of the “potential impact on blood sugar, sperm count, kidney function, and cardiovascular systems.”
+They reviewed artificial sweeteners and reminded me that in the ‘90s, the FDA rejected stevia because of the “potential impact on blood sugar, sperm count, kidney function and cardiovascular systems.”
 But they did give it a safe rating.
 Why?

 Even though a couple studies (using extremely high doses) have linked stevia to changes in DNA, studies didn’t show an increased risk of cancer, fertility problems or offspring with disabilities.
 On the flip side, studies have shown that one of the sweet compounds in stevia may lower blood pressure.
 (Note: Large doses were used during these studies.)
 Other studies have linked stevia to a reduction in blood sugar and potential glycemic control in people with diabetes, while still other studies have shown stevia’s possible anti-inflammatory benefits.